 Managing Acute MI.
 A cardiologist should see patients with suspected MI as soon as possible.
-Acute care for myocardial infarction includes prompt reperfusion (angioplasty or CABG, since thrombolysis is generally contraindicated after surgery), therapy with aspirin and beta blockers in those who can tolerate them, the avoidance of calcium entry blockers, and the use of ACE inhibitors in those with poor LV function.
+Standards of care for acute MI include prompt reperfusion (angioplasty or CABG, since thrombolysis is generally contraindicated after surgery), therapy with aspirin and beta blockers in those who can tolerate them, the avoidance of calcium entry blockers, and the use of ACE inhibitors in those with poor LV function.
 It is not known if these recommendations are necessarily transferable to the perioperative setting.
 In patients with evolving myocardial infarction, intraaortic balloon pumping (IABP) can improve coronary blood flow while decreasing workload.
 Anecdotal reports exist of IABP placement as prophylaxis against postoperative coronary events for NCS, but definitive studies are lacking.
 IABP use may be particularly risky in patients with peripheral vascular disease.